atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/BAMBOO_CONFIGURATION.md

 ### Database name

-`bamboo_db_name` defines the name of database used for Bamboo in RDS instance.
+`bamboo_db_name` defines the name of database to be used for the Bamboo in RDS instance.

 ```terraform
 bamboo_db_name = "bamboo"